Frequently Asked Questions

 Phuket International Airport is located about 45 minutes – 1 hour North of the major Beach centres (Karon, Kata, Patong and Kamala).
 There is a shared minibus service operating for about 180 Baht per person or a private taxi for about 1000 Baht per car.
 Your hotel may also have a transfer service, though hotels do normally charge a premium.
 On request, Sunrise Divers can arrange a private taxi from the airport to our office or your hotel for 1200 Baht (max 3 people), or if you have a group we can arrange a minibus for 2000 Baht.
 From the airport to Karon beach normally takes at least 1 hour.

 Our dive shop / booking office is located at Karon Plaza, a quiet square just a few minutes walk to Karon Beach, and also not far from Kata beach.
 You can find us very easily on Google Maps.
 Our high season opening hours are from 9am to 6pm (almost) every day.
 From May – October, we open shorter hours, about 10am – 4pm and will close on weekends.

 How do I contact Sunrise Divers?

 The best way to contact us is by email at [email protected] – we check incoming mail regularly and promise to respond as quickly as possible.
+If you have an urgent enquiry or want to dive the next day, please call +66 84 626 4646.
 To check availability for any Thai liveaboards, you can use our quick enquiry form or click the enquiry button on any liveaboard schedule.
-You can also telephone our hotline during normal working hours, just remember that Thailand time is GMT + 7 hours.
-If you must send us anything by post, please use the address at the bottom of the page.
+You can telephone our hotline during normal working hours, please remember that Thailand time is GMT + 7 hours.

 Where can I change money?